-Notes are sent home and posted on Compass to provide details about upcoming events and to seek parent permission for student participation in different activities.
-We appreciate your efforts to remind your children to show you these notes.
-Some permission notes can be completed and sent back to the school via Compass.
+Notes are posted on Compass and Seesaw to provide details about upcoming events and to seek parent permission for student participation in different activities.
+These permission notes can be completed online and we always appreciate prompt responses.
 Absentee notes can be submitted via Compass.